PeterCamilleri/format_engine/README.md

 * dst - A string that receives the formatted output (RO).
 * fmt - The format specification currently being processed (RW).
 * engine - The formatting engine.
 Mostly for access to the library (RO).
-* hsh - A utility hash so that the formatting process can retain state (RO).
+* tmp - A utility hash so that the formatting process can retain state (RO).

 Methods
 * cat - Append the string that follows to the formatted output.
-This is equivalent to dst << "string"
+This is equivalent to the code dst << "string"

 ###When Parsing:
 Attributes: